Are you desperate to improve newsletter signup? The answer doesn’t lie in annoying overlays or manipulation. There is a better way.

 But you will notice something else.
 The signup form is on every page of the website.
 Again, this is because I know my users.
 I know that most will come to an individual blog post via Google or social media.
-In other words they will only see a single page.
+In other words, they will only see a single page.
 I cannot rely on them to visit the homepage to see my newsletter signup.

 Of course, having a call to action on every page is meaningless if nobody spots it.

 That is why I don’t hide my newsletter signup form under a link or button.
-Instead I make it big and bold.
+Instead, I make it big and bold.
 I know it seems crass but it works.
 But there is another reason for this too.
 The size gives me space to make my pitch.
 When all you have is a link or a button, you cannot sell the action.

-Instead we need to challenge every element we add to our newsletter signup form.
-Not only form fields, but every word.
+Instead, we need to challenge every element we add to our newsletter signup form.
+Not only form fields but every word.
 It has to be as simple as possible, while still doing its job of encouraging people to signup.

 But all this hard work can be for nothing if we don’t think about what happens when somebody clicks.

 Take the time to think through what could go wrong at this stage in your process.
-In my case two things could happen.
+In my case, two things could happen.

 Second, they might not receive the confirmation email for whatever reason.
-That is why on the post signup page I encourage people to contact me if they do not receive the email.
+That is why on the post-signup page I encourage people to contact me if they do not receive the email.
 I would prefer to add them myself than lose that subscriber.

-To get somebody to sign up I have told them I will help them become an expert in user experience.
+To get somebody to sign up, I have told them I would help them become an expert in user experience.
 I have to deliver on this promise.
 I cannot get away with spamming them with shameless self-promotion or push my agenda.
 If I do people will unsubscribe as fast as I can encourage new people to sign up.
 All my hard work will be for nothing.